 Heads Up: Our posts may contain affiliate links!
 If you buy/book something through one of these links, you will not pay an extra penny, but we'll get a small commission, which keeps this blog up & running.
 Thank you!

-But why this one?
+But why this Center is better than others?

-What to do in the Panda’s Base
+What to do in the Chengdu Panda’s Base

 This base is big enough for a full day excursion however, many people choose a half-day tour.
 If you just want to walk around and learn a few things, a 2-3 hours visit is sufficient but if you (like me!) fancy to: